 - Holds up to the stress of use.

-Writing a guide to a process you are not expert in can be a challenge.
+CONSULT AN EXPERTWriting a guide to a process you are not an expert in can be a challenge.
 That is why it is important to find outside resources to help you write your article.
 Subject Matter Experts (SMEs, called smees) are a great resource in this situation.
-A SME is simply someone who has the information you need in order to properly write about a task.
-At software companies these are often product specialists, programmers, trainers and business analysts.
-It is certainly easier to write a how to article when you are the expert, but even when you think you know all you need to know, don’t underestimate the value of a second opinion.
+An SME is simply someone who has the information you need in order to properly write about a task.
+At software companies, these are often product specialists, programmers, trainers, and business analysts.
+It is certainly easier to write a how-to article when you are the expert, but even when you think you know all you need to know, don’t underestimate the value of a second opinion.
 There may be a better way to do things and it’s almost always true there will be a different way to do things.
 Chefs, for example, often change a cake recipe to complement an entrÃ©e.

-Additional research is always a good idea.
+RESEARCH WHAT OTHERS HAVE WRITTENAdditional research is always a good idea.
 No matter what topic you are writing about, there’s a good chance someone on the Internet has tackled something similar.
-In the software world, there are usually archives of supporting documentation such as functional specifications, business reviews, quality assurance scripts and usability testing results.
+In the software world, there are usually archives of supporting documentation such as functional specifications, business reviews, quality assurance scripts, and usability testing results.
 Looking over the information that is out there can be a real help in making sure your article is a good one.
 You don’t need to read every article or brief though.
 The number of ways to bake a cake is astronomical.
 You could spend the rest of your life just studying cake recipes.

 A brief style guide for how to writing

-When writing a how to guide, your overriding goal should be clarity at all times.
+CLARITYWhen writing a how-to guide, your overriding goal should be clarity at all times.
 This style of writing isn’t as broad or imaginative as prose.
 You want your statements to be direct, concise, and unambiguous.

-Short sentences are almost always preferable to long sentences when you are writing a how to guide.
+SHORT SENTENCESShort sentences are almost always preferable to long sentences when you are writing a how-to guide.
 Short, declarative statements make for good steps.
 Never try to combine two steps into a single sentence.

 - Communication device